-Can I redeem my equity loan in part?
+Can I redeem my equity loan in part - 'staircasing'?

-The Help to Buy scheme allows you to repay all, or part, of your equity loan at any time, and must be a minimum of 10% of your home's current market value - whether that value is more or less than when originally purchased.
-If you plan on paying some of the loan off, you should check any additional conditions with your Financial Adviser, local Help to Buy Agent, and your lender.
-We cannot advise you on this.
+The Help to Buy scheme allows you to repay all, or part, of your equity loan.
+A partial repayment is often called 'staircasing'.

+Staircasing payments can be made at any time, and must be a minimum of 10% of your home's current market value - whether that value is more or less than when originally purchased.
+If you plan on paying some of the loan off, you should check any additional conditions with your local Help to Buy Agent, and your lender.